xonq/mycotools/mycotools/USAGE.md

 #### PROKARYOTES
-To initialize a curated database of all NCBI prokaryotic genomes (please note this is in alpha-testing; additionally, there are 100,000s prokaryote genomes to download and this will take several days-weeks):
+To initialize a curated database of all NCBI prokaryotic genomes (please note this is in alpha-testing and needs to improve vectorization to scale more efficiently; additionally, there are 100,000s prokaryote genomes to download and this will take several days-weeks):
 ```bash
 mtdb update -i <INIT_DIRECTORY> -p
 ```